 A written decision of the Trustees on appeal will normally be made at the next regular meeting of the Trustees held after the date your appeal request is received, unless, the request is filed within 30 days preceding the meeting.
 In that case, the appeal decision may be made at the second meeting following the Trustees' receipt of your appeal request.
 If special circumstances exist that require a further extension (such as the need to hold a hearing), the Trustees can make its decision by the third meeting.
 You will receive a notice in the event any such an extension is needed.
-Once a decision regarding your appeal is made by the Trustees, you will be notified of that Trustees' decision as soon as possible after the meeting.
+Once a decision regarding your appeal is made by the Trustees, you will be notified of that Trustees' decision as soon as possible after the meeting in which the appeal is decided and, in no event, any later than 5 business days after such meeting.
 If the Trustees deny the appeal, the reasons for the denial on review shall be specifically set forth in the written notice provided by the Trustees and shall include the following: